obsidian-community/obsidian-hub/02 - Community Expansions/02.05 All Community Expansions/Themes/ITS Theme.md

     - Illusion Theme Inspired Headings
 - **Lists**:
     - Colorful Task Text: Add color to the text of the task.
+    - Colorful Task Backgrounds: Add color to the background of the task.
+    - Normal Task Text: Reapply regular text color to the text of the task.
     - Restore Crossed Checkbox
     - Default Bullet Disc Shape
     - Bullet Shape: Add quotes around your new bullet.
 For example "~"